deepsquare-io/ClusterFactory/web/docs/guides/80-deploy-ldap.md

           port: 1636
 ```

-You must open the port 636 and 389 on the load balancer of Traefik be configuring the `k0sctl.yaml`:
+You must open ports 636 and 389 on the load balancer of Traefik by configuring the `k0sctl.yaml`:

 ```yaml title="k0sctl.yaml > spec > k0s > config > spec > extensions > helm > chart[]
 - name: traefik